 Courtney Love

 Love continued to work as an actress into the early 2000s, appearing in big-budget pictures such as Man on the Moon (1999) and Trapped (2002), before releasing her first solo album, America's Sweetheart, in 2004.
 The subsequent several years were marred with publicity surrounding Love's legal troubles and drug relapse, which resulted in a mandatory lockdown rehabilitation sentence in 2005 while she was writing a second solo album.
 That project became Nobody's Daughter, released in 2010 as a Hole album but without the former Hole lineup.
 Between 2014 and 2015, Love released two solo singles and returned to acting in the network series Sons of Anarchy and Empire.
-In 2020, she confirmed she was writing new music.
-Love has also been active as a writer; she co-created and co-wrote three volumes of a manga, Princess Ai, between 2004 and 2006, and wrote a memoir, Dirty Blonde (2006).
+She has also been active as a writer; she co-created and co-wrote three volumes of a manga, Princess Ai, between 2004 and 2006, and wrote a memoir, Dirty Blonde (2006).
+In 2020, NME named her one of the most influential singers in alternative culture of the last 30 years.

 Biography from the Wikipedia article Courtney Love.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.